dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

   case class FeatureFunc(name: String, func: Seq[SalesRecord] => Double)
 ```

-As we can see it contains a higher order function that converts a salesRecord to a String. the **featuresFunc** contains a sequence of feature functions.
+As we can see, it contains a higher order function that converts a salesRecord to a String value.
+The **featuresFunc** contains a sequence of feature functions.

 Here they are the config instances used in our example:
 ```